 We have an incredibly dedicated and talented staff at Steppin’ Out Dance Studio.
 Each instructor is highly skilled and educated in their field and has extensive experience working with a variety of age groups.
 The entire staff takes great care in creating age-appropriate classes where each student receives individualized instruction and attention.

 Hayley Dennison is proud to be the director of Steppin’ Out Dance Studio.
 Hayley danced competitively at Steppin’ Out and began teaching at the studio in 2009, when she was a sophomore in high school.
 She has been the director of Steppin’ Out since 2017.
 Hayley holds a bachelor of science degree in kinesiology (the study of the mechanics of body movements) from the University of Central Oklahoma, where she graduated in the top 10 percent of her class.
 As an American College of Sports Medicine registered certified kinesiologist, Hayley applies her skills in the studio, helping students with proper strengthening and conditioning and taking a safe and healthy approach when training dancers.
 As a dancer, Hayley won numerous regional and national titles in competitions, and has helped lead the Steppin’ Out team to five national titles, plus a large number of regional awards as a teacher and choreographer.
 Hayley’s favorite type of dance is contemporary.
 While at UCO, in addition to her regular classes, she studied modern dance, jazz, ballet, and contemporary.
 In addition to Steppin’ Out, Hayley is the director of Bloom, a professional dance company.
 In their first few years, Bloom performed at the Women’s Conference in Oklahoma City, showcased their talent in a number of video projects, and took part in the Young Choreographers Festival in both Toronto and New York City.
 At New York, 800 choreographers applied to participate in the festival and only 10 were chosen, including Hayley’s choreography for Bloom.
 Hayley says that her favorite thing about Steppin’ Out is how the dancers and families truly care for each other.
 “It’s a family.
 We support each other.
 That really showed when our former studio director, Carrie Blakey, got sick.
 The whole studio came forward and supported her and her family during her illness and eventual passing.
 We’re not like other studios.
 I want to know you, I want to know your family, and I want to know how I can support and serve you better.”
 Her favorite thing about teaching is helping dancers to find their personal artistry, and to help cultivate that.
-Hayley and her husband, Kenny, live in Tuttle with their two German Shorthair Pointers, Koen and Ezra.
+Hayley and her husband, Kenny, live in Tuttle with their baby daughter, Lylah, and two German Shorthair Pointers, Koen and Ezra.

 Krislyn Gottman has been with Steppin’ Out Dance Studio since the doors opened in 1994, first as a student, and then as a teacher.
 She was a part of the national award-winning competitive Steppin’ Out Starz team in high school and began working with the studio after she graduated from Tuttle High School in 2006.
 Krislyn’s favorite dance style is tap, and she excels at pushing her competitive tap students to new levels, teaching them traditional styles while incorporating new, exciting moves and steps into their routines.
 She is also trained in pointe, having danced en pointe both in groups and as a soloist, and brings her knowledge of technique, posture, and balance to all her classes.
 She currently teaches tumbling, pointe, and tap, plus competitive jazz, acro, tap, contemporary, and open jazz.
-Krislyn is the owner of Fourth St. Theater and the director of the Oklahoma Children’s Acting Guild, and has been teaching musical theater for more than ten years.
+Krislyn is the owner of Fourth St. Theater and the director of the Oklahoma Children’s Acting Guild, and has been teaching musical theater for more than fifteen years.
 Her own stage performances include shows with the University of Central Oklahoma, Poteet Theatre, Jewel Box, the Oklahoma Children’s Acting Guild, Stage Door, Chickasha Community Theatre, and Tuttle High School.
 She studied dance and musical theatre at the University of Central Oklahoma and has performed all across the state, including at the Governor’s Mansion, and completed a number of master class workshops focusing on a variety of dance styles at the New York Dance Center.

 Sam Jones, from South Bend, Indiana, trained at Southold Dance Center with Alexei Kremnev and Anna Reznik.
 In 2008, Sam was offered a full scholarship to The Joffrey Ballet’s first trainee program in Chicago, and while there he performed with the company in works such as Lar Lubovitch’s Othello.
 Sam then joined Cincinnati Ballet, where he performed with the corps de ballet for five seasons.
 During that time, he worked with renowned choreographers Val Caniparoli, Amedeo Amodio, Adam Hougland, and Trey McIntyre.
 He also attended the University of Cincinnati on scholarship, graduating summa cum laude.
 Sam joined Oklahoma City Ballet in 2017, and has danced with the company in August Bournonville’s La Sylphide, and Robert Mills’ Swan Lake and The Little Mermaid.
 He was featured in Mills’ The Means to Fly and in Cayetano Soto’s Adam, and has also performed principal roles such as The Cheshire Cat in Septime Webre’s ALICE (in wonderland) and the Cavalier in Mills’ The Nutcracker.
-He and wife, fellow dancer Courtney Connor Jones, have a young daughter, Gwyneth and a newborn son Felix.
+He and wife, fellow dancer Courtney Connor Jones, have a daughter, Gwyneth and a son, Felix.

 Emily Blakey danced at Steppin’ Out for 16 years.
-During time time on the competitive team, she has won a number of national titles, including the top title for her solo at nationals.
+During her time on the competitive team, she won a number of national titles, including the top title for her solo at nationals.
 Emily has studied in NYC in a master class on contemporary dance, which is her favorite style.
 She has also taken part in numerous dance conventions, winning dance scholarships and being selected for elite convention dance teams.
 Emily is a graduate of Tuttle High School and is currently a student at Oral Roberts University in Tulsa.
 Emily says that she doesn’t like to be sad, so she takes her emotions and pours them into dance.
 “It’s how I tell stories.
 Instead of writing or art, I dance.
 It’s how I express who I am.”
 She also loves being at Steppin’ Out because she loves being around people and she loves her dance family, so she says it’s always fun to be with them and dance with them.
 Emily says her favorite thing about teaching ballet to new students how they are like a fresh slate when it comes to dance, and she loves to teach them the basics of ballet and start them on their way in the dance world.

 Our student teachers are a vital part of our studio.
 These students draw upon their years of dance experience to help assist our instructors and help young students to learn and grow as dancers.